andreypopp/reactdown/site/index.md

 Reactdown is a Markdown based live document format.

 It is implemented as a compiler from Markdown to React components.
-This is what makes reactdown documents "live" — you can use any React component to drive interactions beyween a user and a Reactdown document.
+This is what makes Reactdown documents "live" — you can use any React component to drive interactions between a user and a Reactdown document.

 Reactdown also provides two main extension points for Markdown syntax:
 **directives** and **roles**.